symfony/symfony-docs/security/csrf.rst

 they don't intend to submit.

-CSRF protection works by adding a hidden field to your form that contains a value that only you and your user knows.
+CSRF protection works by adding a hidden field to your form that contains a value that only you and your user know.
 This ensures that the user - not some other entity - is submitting the given data.

 Before enabling the CSRF protection, install the CSRF support in your project